SultryScripter/api/README.md

 Select the "GET" HTTP method.
 Specify the URL: http://localhost/api/public/getName.
 Keep the request body empty, as no additional parameters are needed.
 Click "Send" to fetch the data.
 Delete Data from the Database:

 Choose the "POST" HTTP method.
 Enter the URL: http://localhost/api/public/updateName.
-Add the "id," "fname," and "lname" parameters to the request body with the updated values.
+Add the "id," "lname," and "fname" parameters to the request body with the updated values.
 Click "Send" to submit the request.
 Retrieve Data from the Database:

 Set the HTTP method to "POST."
 Input the URL: http://localhost/api/public/deleteName.
 In the request body, include the "id" parameter with the ID of the data you want to delete.
 Click "Send" to start the deletion process.